Greenhouse Complex

 martyrs—have mercy on this wilting, and on us.

-Mary Simmons is a queer writer from Cleveland, Ohio.
-She earned her poetry MFA from Bowling Green State University, where she also served as the managing editor for Mid-American Review.
-She has work in or forthcoming from Moon City Review, One Art, Beaver Magazine, Yalobusha Review, The Shore, Whale Road Review, and others.
+Mary Simmons (she/they) is a queer poet from Cleveland, Ohio.
+She is the author of Mother, Daughter, Augur (June Road Press, October 2025).
+She earned her MFA from Bowling Green State University, where she also served as the managing editor for Mid-American Review.
+Her work has appeared in The Baltimore Review, ONE ART, trampset, Moon City Review, Variant Lit, The Shore, and elsewhere.
+She lives with her cat, Suki, at the edge of the woods.

 Previous